-Only holders of record of our common stock at the close of business on the Record Date (April 15, 2016) are entitled to receive notice of the Annual Meeting and to vote at the meeting.
-Our common stock constitutes the only class of securities entitled to vote at the meeting.
+Only holders of record of our common stock at the close of business on the Record Date (April 16, 2018) are entitled to receive notice of the Annual Meeting and to vote at the Annual Meeting.
+Our common stock constitutes the only class of securities entitled to vote at the Annual Meeting.